Skip to content

 7) Submit new workers or cancel stale workers as needed.

-2. Build your input yaml file:
+2. Create your input yaml file:

 workflow_name: structure-prediction.toolkit.chemical-system